 The Board believes that it should have the flexibility to make the determination of whether the same person should serve as both the Chief Executive Officer and Chairman of the Board at any given point in time, or if the roles should be separate.
 In the past the Company has combined the functions of Chairman of the Board with those of Chief Executive Officer and has also separated those functions.
 The Board determines whether to combine or separate those functions based on what it believes will provide appropriate leadership for the Company at the time.
 The Board believes that its current leadership structure, with Mr. Farr serving as both Chief Executive Officer and as Chairman of the Board, as well as Chair of our Executive Committee, is appropriate given Mr. Farr's past success and extensive experience serving in these roles, the efficiencies of having the Chief Executive Officer also serve in the role of Chairman, the Company's strong corporate governance structure and the Company's financial success under Mr. Farr's leadership.
 As a result, our Bylaws currently require that our Chairman shall also be our Chief Executive Officer.
 The Board has not found it necessary to designate a "Lead Director" from among the non-management Directors.
 However, as discussed above, the Board does have an annual rotation of independent Directors who serve as Discussion Leaders to preside at meetings of non-management Directors.
-The Chairman and Chief Executive Officer consults periodically with the Discussion Leader and the Chairs of our Board committees, all of whom are independent, on Board matters and on issues facing the Company.
-In addition, the Discussion Leader presides at regularly scheduled executive sessions of non-management Directors.
+The Chairman and Chief Executive Officer consults periodically with the Discussion Leader presides at regularly scheduled executive sessions of non-management Directors.

 The Board as a whole has responsibility for the oversight of the Company's risk management process.
 This process is designed to provide to the Board timely visibility into the identification, assessment and management of critical risks.
 The Audit Committee assists the Board by annually reviewing and discussing with management this process and its functionality.
 The areas of critical risk include strategic, operational, compliance, environmental and financial.
 The full Board, or the appropriate committee, receives this information through updates from the appropriate members of management to enable it to understand and monitor the Company's risk management process.
-Information brought to the attention of the committees is shared with the full Board as appropriate.
+Information brough to the attention of the committees is shared with the full Board as appropriate.